-Once you have created and populated your migration project, MigrationWiz provides five migration types.
+Once you have created and populated your migration project, MigrationWiz provides five migration options.

 The five allow you to test and verify your connections, complete the migration either in stages or in a single pass, and then allows you to capture and migrate items that may have failed to migrate the first time around.

 - Verify credentials: This process checks the credentials for migration at both the Source and the Destination.
 Verifying credentials will not migrate any data or consume any licenses.
 This process will perform the following actions: